rleigh-codelibre/ome-model/docs/sphinx/specification/identifiers.rst

 Identifiers
 ===========

-Identifiers are used to uniquely reference specific metadata.
-Two types are supported:
+Identifiers are used to uniquely identify and cross-reference specific metadata.
+Each uniquely identifiable unit of metadata posesses an identifier, from Images and Channels to ROI shapes and Annotations.
+Two types of identifier are supported:

 - Short identifiers, which are guaranteed to be unique internally within a single document.